gleechi/gleechi.github.io/pages/1.0.0/unity/VirtualGrasp_UnityAPI.md

  If new_screwRate is set to 0 then rotating of revolute object will not move object position along the joint axis.

+**Remark:**
+ Recommend to use this in LateUpdate to guarantee object pose is in sync with VirtualGrasp library.

 ### VG_Controller.ChangeObjectJoint